-Though a business plan is a useful tool for any business, e-residents sometimes choose to submit one when applying to open a business bank account.
+Though a business plan is a useful tool for any business, e-residents sometimes choose to submit one when applying for e-Residency or to open a business bank account.

-A business plan is your opportunity to convince an audience about the efficacy of your product or service and the market opportunity.
+A business plan helps you explain why your product or service is useful and why there is a market for it.
 Essentially, your business plan should answer whether your idea will be profitable.

 How to format